 More troublesome than the discussion of whether to continue this annual awards tradition is whether the members of the media should continue to be the deciders of such accolades.
 A quick glance across the receivers of votes denotes odd choices of some voters, namely the one 3rd place vote for LaMarcus Aldridge or the singular 3rd place vote for Rookie of the Year Malcolm Brogdon for the Sixth Man Award.

 Although we expect (or at the very least should expect) unbiased selections from media members, especially now that team-affiliated personnel are excluded, each year a rogue vote slips through in favor of some inane selection.
-Of course Hall of Fame, credentials worry less about the unanimous selection of award recipients than that they won it at all, but that writers and broadcasters who are solely involved with the game from a spectator’s point of view determine the winners is problematic.
-It should be noted that Sage Steele, who was relieved as the lead anchor of NBA on ESPN mid-season in favor of Michelle Beadle still received voting privileges, though she did see much of the 2017 season from her perch in the NBA media industry.
+Of course, Hall of Fame credentials worry less about the unanimous selection of award recipients than that they won it at all, but that writers and broadcasters who are solely involved with the game from a spectator’s point of view determine the winners is problematic.
+It should be noted that Sage Steele, who was relieved as the lead anchor of NBA on ESPN mid-season in favor of Michelle Beadle, still received voting privileges, though she did not see much of the 2017 season from her perch in the NBA media industry.